Garden Paste Artificial Soil

-Utility nanotech that is used in place of, or in combination with, soil.
+Utility technology that is used in place of, or in combination with, soil.

 At first used for gardens and horticultural displays, the technology expanded to include a wide range of artificial soils for cultivating otherwise unfertile soils.
 When colonising a new planet, very often the introduction of some form of self-replicating artificial soil technology is one of the first stages in the preparation of the land surface for agriculture.